St. Patrick’s Day Green Chocolate Bark

 - Scatter on top with some Andes mint candies and some white chocolate chips and lightly press on top to ensure it settles into the green chocolate layer.

 - Then sprinkle on top with some shredded coconut.
 I pressed some shredded coconut around the edges of the bark.
 Then top with a sprinkle of green-colored sparkling sugar.

-- Place the baking sheet into the fridge to cool and firm up about 1 hour.
+- Place the baking sheet into the fridge to cool and firm up for about 1 hour.

-- When the chocolate is completely hardened, cut into pieces with a heavy knife.
+- When the chocolate is completely hardened, cut it into pieces with a heavy knife.

 - Store in a sealed container at room temperature or in the refrigerator.

 - Yields: about 14 to 16 pieces

 Thank you, Sherry!
 Barks are fun and easy to make, we hope you’ll give it a try.